CortexIntelligentAutomation/docs/content/en/docs/2024.1/Reference/Exceptions/http/invalid-request-exception.md

 where:

-* `<header-key>` is the specific restricted header key in the request headers which may either contain an invalid value or be invalid.
+* `<header-key>` is the specific header key in the request headers which may be invalid or contain an invalid value.
 * `<header-value>` is the value assigned to the header with the given key, which may be invalid.
-* `<header-type>` is the expected data type for the header
+* `<header-type>` is the expected data type for the header value

 #### How to fix

-Ensure that the header key is not empty.
+* Ensure that the header key is not empty.
-Ensure that the value provided for the header is of the correct type.
+* Ensure that the header key provided is a valid key (e.g. `Example` is not a valid key, `Host` however is).
-Ensure that no forbidden header keys are provided in the request.
+* Ensure that the value provided for the header is valid (e.g. the `Host` key expects string in a uri format, so `"KH:(dsa)"` would not be a valid value, while `"https://www.example.com"` would).
-Ensure that the header key provided is valid.
+* Ensure that the value provided for the header is of the correct type (e.g. the `Date` key expects a value that can convert to [DateTime][DateTime], so `0` is not a valid value, while a string of format `dd-mm-yyyy` such as `13-03-2024` is).
-Ensure that the value provided for the header is valid.
+* Ensure that no forbidden header keys are provided in the request.

 ### Invalid Headers in SOAP Request {#soaprequestheaders}